 An American publisher, editor, journalist, and Pulitzer Prize-winning author, he served as executive editor of Random House.
-He is best known for his 2008 biography, American Lion:
+He is best known for his 2008 biography, American Lion: Andrew Jackson in the White House.

 He graduated Phi Beta Kappa and summa cum laude from The University of the South in Sewanee, Tennessee.
 During the late 1980s, he became managing editor of Newsweek magazine.